Respect for Human Rights

 The Resonac Group Human Rights Policy

-The Resonac Group aims to contribute to the sustainable development of a global society based on its significance of existence (purpose) of "changing society with the potential of chemistry."
+The Resonac Group aims to contribute to the sustainable development of a global society based on its significance of existence (purpose) of "Change society through the power of chemistry".

 The Resonac Group has human rights as the basis of its business activities in all countries and regions where it operates in order to realize a society in which the dignity of all people is ensured and everyone is equally respected without being left behind.
 We have clarified these ideas and attitudes, and have formulated a human rights policy (hereinafter referred to as this policy) here as a promise to our stakeholders.